DEC logoRULES AND REGULATIONS

 3. Any unpaved areas steeper than 1:3 shall be planted with shrubs or groundcover having fibrous root systems.

-4. Any unpaved groundplane visible from a public way, residences, the Open Space Zoning District, or the principal entrance of buildings on abutting lots and at a gradient of 1:1.5 to 1:1 shall be stabilized using bioengineering methods of erosion control, and 100% plant cover.
-Riprap or trap rock shall not be used control erosion in these locations.
+4. Any unpaved groundplane visible from a Public Way, residences, the Open Space Zoning District, or the principal entrance of buildings on abutting lots and at a gradient of 1:1.5 to 1:1 shall be stabilized using bioengineering methods of erosion control, and 100% plant cover.
+Riprap or trap rock shall not be used to control erosion in these locations.

 (g) Screening